 Question classification methods analyze a question in order to determine what type of information is being requested so that the system may better recognize an answer.
-Many systems define a hierarchy of answer types, and use the first few words of the question to determine what type of answer it expects [Radev et al. 1999; Srihari and Li 1999]).
-Building a complete question taxonomy, however, requires excessive manual effort and will not cover all possible cases.
+Many systems define a hierarchy of answer types, and use the first few words of the question to determine what type of answer it expects (such as [23, 26]).
+However, building a complete question taxonomy requires excessive manual effort and will not cover all possible cases.
 For instance, what questions can be associated with many noun subjects, such as what height, what currency and what members.
 These subjects can also occur in many positions in the question.
 In contrast, MULDER uses a simple question wh-phrase matching mechanism with combined lexical and semantic processing to classify the subject of the question with high accuracy.

 Name-entity (NE) tagging associates a phrase or a word with its semantics.
 For example, "Africa" is associated with "country", "John" with "person" and "1.2 inches" with "length".
-Most of the NE taggers are trained on a tagged corpus using statistical language processing techniques, and report relatively high accuracy [Bikel et al. 1997].
+Most of the NE taggers are trained on a tagged corpus using statistical language processing techniques, and report relatively high accuracy [4].
 QA systems use the NE tagger to tag phrases in the question as well as the retrieved documents.
 The number of candidate answers can be greatly reduced if the system only selects answers that have the required tag type.
-Many systems report favorable results with NE tagging [Srihari and Li 1999].
-We believe an NE tagger would be a useful addition to MULDER, but we also believe a QA system should not rely too heavily on NE tagging, since the number of new terms changes and grows rapidly on the web.
+Many systems report favorable results with NE tagging, e.q.
+[26].
+We believe a NE tagger would be a useful addition to MULDER, but we also believe a QA system should not rely too heavily on NE tagging, as the number of new terms changes and grows rapidly on the web.

 Relationships between words can be a powerful mechanism to recover answers.
 As mentioned previously, the START system uses subject-relation-object relationships.
-CL Research's QA system [Litkowski 1999] parses all sentences from retrieved documents and forms semantic relation triples which consist of a discourse entity, a semantic relation that characterizes the entity's role in the sentence, and a governing word to which the entity stands in semantic relation.
-Another system, described by Harabagiu et al. [2000], achieves respectable results for Trec-8 by reasoning with linkages between words that are obtained from its dependency-based statistical parser [Collins 1996].
-Harabagiu's system first parses the question and the retrieved documents into word linkages, and then transforms these linkages into logical forms.
+CL Research's QA system [24] parses all sentences from retrieved documents and forms semantic relation triples which consist of a discourse entity, a semantic relation that characterizes the entity's role in the sentence, and a governing word to which the entity stands in the semantic relation.
+Another system, described by Harabagiu [15], achieves respectable results for TREC-8 by reasoning with linkages between words, which are obtained from its dependency-based statistical parser [12].
+Harabagiu's system first parses the question and the retrieved documents into word linkages.
+It then transforms these linkages into logical forms.
 The answer is selected using an inference procedure, supplemented by an external knowledge base.
 We believe mechanisms of this type would be very useful in reducing the number of answer candidates in MULDER.